Don’t get over

 Let’s be fair,

-There’s another hook though.
+There’s another hook actually.

 Being awkward, special, unusual, unexpected…